UW Medicine Bias Reporting Tool

 What is a bias incident?

-A bias incident is intended to capture forms of discrimination, microaggression, or harassment against a member within our UW Medicine community based on perception of race, color, creed, religion, national origin, citizenship, sex, pregnancy, age, marital status, sexual orientation, gender identity or expression, genetic information, size, socioeconomic class, disability, veteran status, or other aspects of one’s identity.
-Our goal is to broaden our definition of reportable events so that we may hear more fully about what is happening in our community as we work towards UW Medicine’s goal of building a more inclusive environment.
+A bias incident is any incident in which there is a perception that an individual within our UW Medicine community was treated differently based on their identity and the experience could produce harm.
+By “identity” we are referring to race, color, creed, religion, national origin, citizenship, sex, pregnancy, age, marital status, sexual orientation, gender identity or expression, genetic information, size, socioeconomic class, disability, veteran status, or other aspects of one’s identity.
+Our goal is to hear more fully about and respond as well as possible to what is happening in our community as we work towards UW Medicine’s goal of building a more inclusive environment.

 Why should I use this tool?